Day 5 - July 4, 2022

 TextInput

 A component for capturing text from the user.
-Using properties, a TextInput
+Using properties, a TextInput can be

 configured to provide several features, such as auto-correction, auto-capitalization, placeholder text,